nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 against the possibility of you being misled by corrupted data, TeachWhat! will wipe all data and start from scratch if any irregularity is found in the data files for students *or* lessons.

+An example of such irregularities would be conflicting lessons being found in the data file that holds lessons.

 --------------------------------------------------------------------------------------------------------------------

 ## Command summary